Gaussian and non-Gaussian fluctuations for mesoscopic linear statistics in determinantal processes: Proofs of lemmas and

 \section{Proofs of lemmas~\ref{thm:G3} and~\ref{thm:G4}}

-To prove lemmas~\ref{thm:G3} and~\ref{thm:G4}, the strategy is to exploit the symmetry of equation (\ref{GG}) to simplify as much as possible the cumulants of the random variable $\Xi_\Psi f$.
+To prove lemmas~\ref{thm:G3} and~\ref{thm:G4}, the strategy is to exploit the symmetries of formula (\ref{GG}) in order to simplify as much as possible the cumulants of the random variable $\Xi_\Psi f$.
 To this end, we will use the following convention.
-Given two functions, we write $f \equiv g$ if there exists a permutation $\sigma \in \Sy(3)$ such that $f(u)= g(\sigma u)$ or if $f(u)= g(-u)$ for any $u\in \R^3$.
-For any sequence $(u_i)_{i=1}^n$ of real numbers, we will also denote
+Given two functions, we write $f \equiv g$ if there exists a permutation $\sigma \in \Sy(n)$ such that $f(u)= g(\sigma u)$ or if $f(u)= g(-u)$ for all $u\in \R^n$.
+For any vector $(u_i)_{i=1}^n$ of real numbers, we also denote

-Unfortunately the combinatorial structure behind the cumulants of the modified ensembles seems to be rather complicated and consequently the following computations are quite technical. \\
+Unfortunately the combinatorial structure behind the cumulants of the modified ensembles seems to be rather complicated and consequently the following computations are rather technical. \\